Brown-Lechuti/Brown-Lechuti/README.md

 - 👋 Hi, I’m @Brown-Lechuti
-- 👀 I’m interested in software development and data science
+- 💡I’m interested in Business Intelligence and Cloud computing
-- 🌱 I’m currently completing my undergrad in Bsc.
-In IT @NWU-VTC
+- 👨‍🎓 BSc. in IT graduate
-- 💞️ I’m looking to learn more on Python, C#,Java,JavaScript and SQL development
 - 📫 How to reach me: brownlechuti@gmail.com

 <!---